Dhull442/COP290-RoadTrafficIntersectionSimulator/README.md

          |
 ================
 ```
-even if the middle speed is more
+even if the middle speed is more.